illdefined/integrity-scrub/README.md

 ## Usage

-If you wish to scrub a volume, first **create a backup** of the underlying physical device.
+If you wish to scrub a volume, consider creating a backup of the underlying physical device first.

 Then run the tool with the volume device path (`/dev/mapper/…` or `/dev/dm-…`) as its single command‐line argument.